Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics

-In this work, we systematically investigate, using Finite Element Method (FEM) simulations, how the integration of nanophotonics with grating outcouplers distorts the trapping electric field of a surface ion trap.
+Previous simulation-based studies have shown how integrated micro-optics and miniature optical cavities can perturb trapping fields in ion traps \cite{jordan2025scalable, podoliak2016comparative, kassa2025integrate}.
+Motivated by these works, we systematically investigate, using Finite Element Method (FEM) simulations, how the integration of nanophotonics with grating couplers distorts the trapping electric field of a surface ion trap.
 If the amplitude of the trapping RF field cannot be zeroed at the position of the ion due to this distortion, the residual RF field amplitude leads to excess micromotion (EMM).
 In an anharmonic trapping potential, EMM causes heating of the ion's secular motion \cite{Wine1997, Berkeland1998}.
-In a harmonic trapping potential, the gradient of a residual RF field may result in increased heating rates \cite{Kali2021, Blakestad2009} and heating during shuttling operations \cite{Mordi2024}.
+In a harmonic trapping potential, the gradient of a residual RF field may result in increased heating rates \cite{Kali2021, Blakestad2009} and heating during shuttling operations \cite{Mordi2025}.
 EMM also contributes to frequency shifts, such as time dilation shift and AC Stark shift, which often limit the accuracy of trapped ion based optical clocks \cite{Kell2019}.
 Finally, the distortion can lead to ion displacement from the target position, causing the outcoupled beam to be misaligned with the ion.

 In Section 2, we introduce the electrode geometry of the surface ion trap with apertures for grating couplers and the simulation setup for analyzing the RF field distortion.
 Section 3 examines the design constraints imposed by the grating couplers.
 In Section 4, the simulation results of the RF field distortion caused by the aperture are presented.
 Approaches to mitigate the distortion through the application of symmetry principles and the use of transparent conductive oxide materials are then examined.
-In Section \ref{Effect of varying the conductivity of TCO} and \ref{Effect of the RF phase shift}, the possible phase shift of the RF field are also discussed.
+In Section \ref{Effect of varying the conductivity of TCO} and \ref{Effect of the RF phase shift}, the effect of a possible phase shift of the RF field is also discussed.
 Section 5 concludes by summarizing the effects of the aperture, offering design suggestions, and outlining future perspectives to mitigate distortion.